muratkeremozcan/next-app-mosh/notes.md

 }
 ```

-At global styles, we can override the 3 directives on top with `@layer` and
+For further styling at each component, at global styles, we can override the 3 directives on top with `@layer` and
 `@apply`

 ```css